Call for Creative Submissions – Future 2045: The world with or without Killer Robots

 Submission procedure:

-Applicants must submit their pieces through the Google Form li by Wednesday, 30 October 2024 11:59pm PST.
+Applicants must submit their pieces through the Google Form by Sunday, 1 December 2024 11:59pm PST (EXTENDED!).
 Uploads must be 1GB or less.
 N.B.
-For files larger than 1GB, you can submit a WeTransfer link or a link to an unlisted YouTube video to [email protected]
+For files larger than 1GB, you can submit a WeTransfer link or a link to an unlisted YouTube video to [email protected].

 Our collective futures will be impacted by the outcomes of the international community’s agreement on new international law to regulate and prohibit autonomous weapons; or by failing to do so and allowing the gap between innovation and regulation to widen, allowing automated harm and digital dehumanisation to increase.